This post may contain affiliate links. Read my full disclosure policy.

-This Portuguese Chicken, also known as Peri Peri Chicken is one of those dishes that makes winter a little more bearable.
-It’s hearty and satisfying and warms the soul with its deep smoky flavors.
+This Portuguese Chicken recipe, also known as Peri Peri Chicken, is one of those dishes that makes winter a little more bearable.
+It’s hearty and satisfying and warms the soul with its deep, smoky flavors.
 The prep time is relatively short and the oven does much of the work.
 During the cold months, I try to utilize the oven as much as possible.

 What is Peri Peri Chicken?

-Traditional Portuguese Chicken, is called Peri Peri Chicken (or sometimes Piri Piri Chicken) and made with Piri Piri peppers which actually originated in South Africa, and were imported to Portugal from two Portuguese colonies, Angola and Mozambique, on spice ships.
-Today, the peppers are used widespread throughout Portugal to make marinades, basting liquids, condiments and hot sauces.
+Traditional Portuguese Chicken is called Peri Peri Chicken (or sometimes Piri Piri Chicken) and made with Piri Piri peppers which actually originated in South Africa, and were imported to Portugal from two Portuguese colonies, Angola and Mozambique, on spice ships.
+Today, the peppers are used widely throughout Portugal to make marinades, basting liquids, condiments and hot sauces.

-Unfortunately, peri peri peppers aren’t easily available here, or if they are, I haven’t found them, so for this recipe, I substituted less spicy Ancho Chilies.
+• Chilies: Unfortunately, peri peri peppers aren’t easily available here, or if they are, I haven’t found them, so for this recipe, I substituted less spicy Ancho Chilies.
 This is a one-star dish, as far as heat goes.
 So if you like heat, you may want to add more.
 The Ancho Chilies also add a nice depth to the marinade.
-I haven’t tried it yet, but my guess is that if this marinade were rubbed lavishly on tofu and baked in the oven, it would be just as good as the chicken.
-So vegetarians, try it on tofu and let me know.
-And you may want to skip the next few pictures.

 peri peri chicken on a cutting board, about to get butterflied